pcraig3/usc-jobs/README.txt

 * Only display posts whose apply_by_dates are before 11pm on a given day
 * Added "position" field for paid positions
 * Backend error messages work (as well as skirting around the APC cache thing)
 * Cleaned up CSS.
-Everything is blue what should be.
+Everything is blue what should be

 = 0.8.2 =
 * Added Tyler's stupid 'All' checkbox